dzervoudakes/grindstonejs/README.md

 ### next()

-Get the next element as a Grindstone object.
+Get the next element as a new collection.

 ```js
 $('#selector').next();